The64thGamer/cheeseepedia/content/wiki/CEC 2018 20 Remodel Program.md

 ### Remodels Packages ###
 Initially, locations that were eligible for this remodel got one of three packages: Gold, Silver, or Bronze.
 The Gold and Silver packages never left the first few remodeled stores from 2017 to 2018.
 In 2021 a Video Wall was added to the existing Dance Floor and started to roll out at new remodeled locations while existing remodeled locations kept their previous Dance Floor set up.

-During the 2021 Remodels, corporate would have 14 out of its 15 flagship stores receive a special mural containing the town and its name as part of their remodels.<ref>[[:File:CECFlagshipMuralsCitation.png]]</ref> Although [[Grand Prairie, TX (2760 W I-20)|Grand Prairie]] and [Humble, TX]({{< ref "wiki/Humble, TX (124 E FM 1960 Bypass).md" >}}) aren't considered flagship stores by corporate, they received a mural containing Chuck E and the band for unknown reasons during the flagship mural installations, which was assumed to be the mural used for non-flagship stores.
+During the 2021 Remodels, corporate would have 14 out of its 15 flagship stores receive a special mural containing the town and its name as part of their remodels.<ref></ref> Although [Grand Prairie]({{< ref "wiki/Grand Prairie, TX (2760 W I-20).md" >}}) and [Humble, TX]({{< ref "wiki/Humble, TX (124 E FM 1960 Bypass).md" >}}) aren't considered flagship stores by corporate, they received a mural containing Chuck E and the band for unknown reasons during the flagship mural installations, which was assumed to be the mural used for non-flagship stores.

 The new 'refresh' package is designed as a low-cost option for remodels.
 This remodel package is used for most Chuck E Cheese locations from 2023 onward, as it is a cheaper and faster alternative to a full remodel.
 These remodels are done by the company, instead of another company such as Parkway Construction, as using another company is more expensive and is a slower process.
 These remodels do not receive new booths, lighting changes, a restroom remodel, or tiles behind the menu board.
 Depending on the store, no new floor tiles by the counter are added, unless they are older tiles that need changing.
 {| class='wikitable'